The ultimate guide to what is manufacturing

 So, you have a plan of attack formulated, but now it’s time for the execution.

-How you implement this is up to you, however, you’ll want to use a system where workers can easily access a schedule calendar, so they know exactly where they need to be and what needs to be done.
+The manufacturing floor-level control is the prioritized task list for every production employee and production line.
+Consider it like a manager role, where they’ll need to schedule, monitor workflow, and delegate responsibilities to employees.
+How you implement this is up to you, however, you’ll want to use a system where workers can easily access a schedule calendar so they know exactly where they need to be and what needs to be done.

-It is crucial that you have a master production scheduling if you want your business to operate properly.
+Your master production schedule will inform you what you need to produce, the quantity, the deadlines, everything related to production, and even production lead time.
+It is crucial to have a master production schedule if you want your business to operate properly.
 Also, it’s a good habit to instill early as it will help when your business scales up.

 Other master production schedule objectives are:

 - Standardizing communication across your business

 - Generating workable plans for your manufacturing orders